iDarkAxe/iDarkAxe/README.md

 # 💫 About Me #

-🌱 I’m currently learning advanced C, C++ and Rust at 42 Lyon
+🌱 I’m currently learning advanced C and C++ at 42 Lyon
 💬 Ask me about my repositories
 ⚡ All my repositories are documented as much as I can